enasequence/read_docs/prog_07.rst

 4. any number of samples in a study
 5. any number of studies for a sample

+It is typical to pre-register samples ahead of submitting sequence read or other data, but do not assume that the samples belong to a study until data has been submitted to connect the two together!

 A run points to the experiment it is part of using the `<EXPERIMENT_REF>` element.
 This can be done either by using an accession: